The Stochastic Solution to a Cauchy Problem for Degenerate Parabolic Equations: Connection to Classical Solutions

-In the proof below, we will employ the H\"{o}lder norm $|\cdot|_{2+\delta}$ and its weighted version $|\cdot|^*_{2+\delta}$.
-We will denote by $H_{k+\delta}$ (resp. $H^*_{k+\delta}$) the collection of functions with finite H\"{o}lder norms (resp. finite weighted H\"{o}lder norms).
-For readers' convenience, their formal definitions are detailed in Appendix~\ref{sec:Holder norms}.
+\begin{proof} We will use the H\"{o}lder norm $|\cdot|_{2+\delta}$ and its weighted version $|\cdot|^*_{2+\delta}$ throughout the proof.
+We denote by $H_{k+\delta}$ (resp. $H^*_{k+\delta}$) the collection of functions with finite H\"{o}lder norms (resp. finite weighted H\"{o}lder norms).
+For readers' convenience, their definitions are given in Appendix~\ref{sec:Holder norms}.